carpentries-incubator/lesson-parallel-python/episodes/threads-and-processes.md

 :::

 # Multiprocessing
-Python also enable parallelisation with multiple processes via the `multiprocessing` module.
-It implements an API that is seemingly similar to threading:
+Python also enables parallelisation with multiple processes via the `multiprocessing` module.
+It implements an API that is superficially similar to threading:

 ```python
 import random